Written by Vishaak Gangasandra

 Additional: Sit an MMI Interview (to be held in November-December)

 Program Structure: The Provisional Entry into the Doctor of Medicine at UQ guarantees students a seat in UQ Doctor of Medicine Program but requires that they first complete an undergraduate degree at UQ.
 Students are guaranteed a seat in medicine but don’t start it until at least after 3 years of undergraduate studies.
+UQ is one of the top medical colleges in Australia.

 What is nice about this program is that students are given full freedom to choose any UQ degree for their undergraduate studies (I have close friends who chose a Bachelor of Economics or a Bachelor of Laws as their undergraduate degree).
 You can even hypothetically complete a Bachelor of Dental Science and then go into the Doctor of Medicine (a 9-year combined degree that would qualify you as both a Dentist and a Doctor).

 Perks: UQ is ranked amongst the top 50 universities globally and is, by a far margin, Queensland’s best research university.
 UQ offers its students access to the best research facilities that are at the forefront of medical innovation (institutes such as the AIBN, QIMR and TRI).
-Furthermore, UQ has medical affiliation with the Royal Brisbane and Women’s Hospital, the Princess Alexandra Hospital and Prince Charles Hospital, some of the country’s leading hospitals.
+Furthermore, UQ has a medical affiliation with the Royal Brisbane and Women’s Hospital, the Princess Alexandra Hospital and Prince Charles Hospital, some of the country’s leading hospitals.

 (Bachelor of Medical Science)

-Subject Prerequisites: Year 12 English (or equivalent) + Expected to have done one of: Grade 12 Biology, Physics or Chemistry.
+Subject Prerequisites: Year 12 English (or equivalent) + Expected to have done one of Grade 12 Biology, Physics or Chemistry.

 ATAR: (variable across years): 99.85 (Gold Coast Campus) / 99.75 (Nathan Campus) / 99.6 (Sunshine Coast)